 - 2. Set up the schedule for blocking keywords and services. - Days to Block.
 Select days on which you want to apply blocking by selecting the appropriate check boxes, or select Every Day to select the check boxes for all days. - Time of Day to Block.
 Select a start and end time in 24-hour format, or select All Day for 24-hour blocking. - 3.
-Select your time zone from the list. - 4.
-If you use daylight savings time, select the Automatically adjust for daylight savings time check box. - 5.
-Click Apply to save your settings.
+Select your time zone from the drop-down menu. - 4.
+If you use daylight saving time, select the Automatically adjust for daylight savings time check box. - 5.
+Click Apply.